tomasanchez/tomasanchez/README.md

 # Hello there - I'm [Tomas][website] 👋

-## I'm in my junior year of systems engineering
+## I'm a SAP developer, and an engineer student

 - 🔭 I’m currently working on a simple parser for syntaxis and semantics of programming languages.
 - 🌱 I’m currently learning everything 😄